A quick and simple pasta dish with canned tuna. Great for lunch or dinner and comes together in 20 minutes!

 - Lemon Juice - Another secret ingredient to masking the fishy taste of tuna.
 Also, the acid makes the sauce less greasy tasting.

-How to Make Canned Tuna Pasta
+How to Make the Tuna Sauce

 Cooking tips: